regoclint/prac/Notes.md

 - Enum are named constants, can only be string.
 They are for fixed possibilities and wouldn't require extra functionality or extensibility in the future like days of the week, planets,colors etc

+Lombok - a java framework to remove boilerplate code
+    @Data - provides getter, setter, toString, hascode

+try-finally combination is used to free up resources.
+BoundedBlockingQueueReentrantLock

 **Spring**